GitHooksDotIO/githooks-io-service/How-It-Works.md

 ### Forwarding the request to AWS Lambda
 GitHooks.io will now parse the `.githook.yml` configuration to determine which language the webhook is written in (we currently only support Node JS), and where the entry point to the webhook is (i.e. the file we need to execute).

 We'll also check to see if all of the requirements have been fulfilled.
 For instance, the PR Editor GitHook *requires* that a `template` parameter is supplied - it will not run without it.
-In this case, we check for any `GET` parameters in the payload URL, and can see there is a `template` parameter, so that requirement is fulfilled.
+In this case, we check for any parameters (which were stored in the database at the time of installation), and can see there is a `template` parameter, so that requirement is fulfilled.

 ± note to self: this is a bit of a lie - no parameter checking happens until we reach Lambda